Northwest Indian War: Background

 To better control the frontier, in 1774, the British Parliament passed the Quebec Act, which placed the entire region under the jurisdiction of the Province of Quebec, nullifying colonial land claims.
 American colonists who hoped to own or settle these lands were outraged, contributing to their decision to declare independence from Britain in 1776.
 Many Natives allied with the British in the western theater of the American Revolutionary War, seeking to drive out American settlers.

 In the 1783 Treaty of Paris that ended the war, Great Britain ceded the region to the United States, making no mention of Native land rights.
-The Native nations technically remained at war with the United States, and Richard Butler argued to them that the British had "cast you off, and given us your country."
+The Native nations technically remained at war with the United States.
+Richard Butler argued to them that the British had "cast you off, and given us your country."
+However, George Washington advised Congress that maintaining peaceful relations with Native American nations was essential to the settlement of the western territories.
+He argued that Native lands should be acquired through treaties and purchase rather than by military conquest, which he considered costly.
+Washington and his generation anticipated that continued American settlement would lead to gradual displacement of Native peoples.

 Mohawk leader Joseph Brant, who had fought in the Revolution as a British ally, was stunned to learn that "England had sold the Indians to Congress."
 In 1783, he took the lead in forming the Northwestern Confederacy, the "most ambitious pan-tribal confederacy yet."
 At the Wyandot town of Junquindundeh (modern Fremont, Ohio), Brant argued that Native lands were held in common by all tribes, and so no land could be ceded without the consent of the confederacy.
-Among the attendees at the conference were representatives from the Iroquois, Shawnees, Delawares (Lenapes), Wyandots, Three Fires (Ojibwe, Odawa, and Potawatomi), as well as a few Cherokees and Creeks.
+Among the attendees at the conference were representatives from the Iroquois, Shawnees, Lenapes (Delawares), Wyandots, Three Fires (Ojibwe, Odawa, and Potawatomi), as well as a few Cherokees and Muscogee (Creek).